fashberg/WThermostatBeca/README.md

 * Only BHT-002-GxLW: actualFloorTemperature (external temperature sensor)
 * Only BAC-002-ALW: fanSpeed:auto|low|medium|high; systemMode:cooling|heating|ventilation
 * Reading and setting of time schedules via MQTT
 * Reading and setting of Schedules via Web-GUI
 * Automatic switching back to temperature-scheduling from manual mode next schedule interval (optional)
 * Logging to MQTT _(fas)_

 _(fas)_: Only available in -fas version

 ## Hardware-Versions

 You need the WiFi Version!
 (W in productname suffix, like -GAL**W**).
 There is also a version without WLAN.
-See <a href="./docs/Diagnose%20Can%20we%20add%20WiFi%20to%20Non-Wifi%20Thermostat%20bac-002.pdf">Diagnose Can we add WiFi to Non-Wifi Thermostat bac-002.pdf</a>
+See [Diagnose Can we add WiFi to Non-Wifi Thermostat bac-002.pdf](./docs/Diagnose%20Can%20we%20add%20WiFi%20to%20Non-Wifi%20Thermostat%20bac-002.pdf)

 The BHT Version is for heating only.
 The BAC-Version has modes Cooling, Heating and Ventilation.
 The BHT-002-GA/GB/GC versions only differs in relays-wiring.

-#### Difference between GA, GB and GC
+### Difference between GA, GB and GC

 * GA - Water-Heating
   * Two Relays for opening and closing valve